Southern Fried Regional Slam Rules*

-I. The Regional slam is conducted in three preliminary rounds and a final round.
+The Regional slam is conducted in three preliminary rounds and a final round.

-public.
-A venue's SlamMaster determines the specific format of that venue's poetry slam competition for team membership.(SM2006 – competition rule & and 5 poets rule)
+- Team members must qualify by winning a poetry slam competition open to the public.
+An organization’s SlamMaster determines the specific format of that organization’s poetry slam competition for team membership.(SM2006 – competition rule & and 5 poets rule)

-2. At the SM2004 ‘southeastern teams’ was defined to include those teams from the region whose border includes the states of Louisiana, Arkansas, Kentucky and Virginia.
+- At the SM2004 ‘southeastern teams’ was defined to include those teams from the region whose border includes the states of Louisiana, Arkansas, Kentucky and Virginia.
 At SM2012 Texas was added to the region of ‘southeastern teams’.

-C. Once the number of teams has been determined, independent poets may be added.
+- Once the number of teams has been determined, independent poets may be added.
 Two poets may be added to each bout.
 For example, if there were 16 teams, there would be 4 bouts of 4 teams per round so that 8 independent poets could be added to the festival.

-F. Orientation.
+- Orientation.
 Before the tournament begins, an orientation will be held which will include the Code of Honor & Sportsmanship, Southern Fried culture, and the tournament structure.
 Attendance of this orientation is mandatory for all SlamMasters and competing poets.
-Anyone who does not attend may be removed from the tournament (SM2015).
+Anyone who does not attend may be removed from the tournament at the discretion of the Tournament Director (SM2015).

-II.
 Preliminary rounds are divided into bouts of three or four teams.